DanNorstrom/Finn-Technical-Interview/README.md

 ## How to Run

-Either Run from an IDE with a build path set to the project or run the production BeatTheDealer.jar located in /prod using: java -jar BeatTHeDealer.jar <test.txt>*
+Either Run from an IDE with a build path set to the project orrun the production BeatTheDealer.jar located in /prod using: <br>
+java -jar BeatTHeDealer.jar <test.txt>*